kmjbyrne/flask-atomic/docs/index.rst

 simply means to abstract away hundreds of lines of code and enable RESTful API best practices that are often esoteric and difficult to engineer for small projects.

-Not only does it enable significant off-shelf functionality, it is thoroughly tested and battle-hardened for development needs.

 This project intended to be a building block to enrich the Flask ecosystem, without compromising any Flask functionality.
 Leaving you to integrate without issues, breathing life into your projects in less than 5 lines of code.
 Feature